 A skin lesion is a part of the skin that has an abnormal growth or appearance compared to the skin around it.

-Two types of skin lesions exist: primary and secondary.
+Two categories of skin lesions exist: primary and secondary.
 Primary skin lesions are abnormal skin conditions present at birth or acquired over one’s lifetime.
 Birthmarks are primary skin lesions.
-Other types include:
+Other types include the following.

-- macule: freckles and flat moles.
-Macules are small spots that are typically brown, red, or white.
-They are usually about one centimeter in diameter.
+Examples of macules are freckles and flat moles.
+They are small spots that are typically brown, red, or white.
+They are usually about 1 centimeter in diameter.

-- nodule: a solid, raised skin lesion.
-Most nodules are more than two centimeters in diameter.
+This is a solid, raised skin lesion.
+Most nodules are more than 2 centimeters (cm) in diameter.

-- papule: a lesion that is rough in texture.
+A papule is a raised lesion.
 Most papules develop with many other papules.
-A patch of papules is called a plaque.
+A patch of papules or nodules is called a plaque.
 Plaques are common in people with psoriasis.

-- wheals: skin lesions caused by an allergic reaction.
+This is a skin lesion caused by an allergic reaction.
 Hives are an example of wheals.

 Secondary skin lesions are the result of irritated or manipulated primary skin lesions.
 For example, if someone scratches a mole until it bleeds, the resulting lesion, a crust, is now a secondary skin lesion.